 Expanding broadband, particularly in rural America, is finally in the spotlight after the COVID-19 pandemic has shown the need for everyone to be connected.
 We are seeing billions of dollars being appropriated on the federal and state levels for broadband buildout and other programs to connect Americans to their work, schools, doctors, and other institutions.

 This flood of money will provide many opportunities for broadband providers, but you need to keep track of these new developments and prepare for the various programs’ requirements.
-We invite you to our two-part webinar.
-Part 1 took place on June 9, but a recording is available.
-Part 2 is Wednesday, June 23 at 2 p.m.
-EDT.
-We will first survey all the programs that are authorized and being planned—including state grant deployments, tribal land funds, and NTIA funding programs.
-Part two will focus on steps you can take today to prepare and what you need to do to be successful in receiving these funds for your deployment.
+We recently held a two-part webinar event.
+During Part One we surveyed all the programs that are authorized and being planned—including state grant deployments, tribal land funds, and NTIA funding programs.
+Part Two focused on steps you can take today to prepare and what you need to do to be successful in receiving these funds for your deployment.

-Contact Leah Yoakum in the Maryland office at 301-459-7590 for more information about this webinar series or questions about registration.
+Recordings of the full two-part webinar are available for $400.
+Contact Leah Yoakum or Brenda Cordwell in the Maryland office at 301-459-7590 for more information about these webinars or to purchase the recording.